The original, independent guide to Lisbon

 Our opinion: We would always take the Alfa Pendular train for the journey from Lisbon to Porto (or Lisbon to Coimbra or Lisbon to Faro).
 The Alfa-Pendular train is modern, fast and comfortable.
 Coach travel is good for travelling between smaller Portuguese cities and towns, but between major cities that are connected to the express trains, we would always choose the railway.

-Advice: There are many third-party websites which sell train and bus tickets, but it makes sense to book directly with the transport companies.
+Advice: There are many third-party websites which sell train and bus tickets, but it makes sense to book them directly with the transport companies.
 The national train operate of Portugal is Comboios de Portugal (CP), and the main inter-city coach company is Rede Expressos.
 Both companies have user-friendly websites where tickets can be safely booked, their websites are:

 Comboios de Portugal - https://www.cp.pt/